stathissideris/spec-provider/README.md

 ((clojure.spec/def :spec-provider.person-spec/role keyword?))
 ```

-We have 2 distinct values in a sample of 5, which is 40%, so no
+We have 2 distinct values in a sample of 5, which is 40% of the values
-confidence that this is in fact an enumeration.
+being distinct.
+Imagine this percentage in a larger sample, say
+distinct 400 values in a sample of size 2000.
+That doesn't sound
+likely to be an enumeration, so it's interpreted as a normal value.

 If you increase the sample: